nasa-gibs/worldview/doc/configuration.md

 configuration for use by the application.
 Run these commands separately as needed or use `npm run updateconfig` as a shortcut to run both.

+For the purposes of this documentation, all `config` paths with exclude the parent default directory `config/default/common/` and use that directory as the base.
+Therefore, `config/default/common/config/palettes-custom.json` will be written as `config/palettes-custom.json`.

 ### Subdirectories

-If you have a custom configuration in a subdirectory of `options/` other than `options/release/`, pass in the name of the subdirectory to use with `CONFIG_ENV=subdirectory_name npm run build:config`.
+If you have a custom configuration in a subdirectory of `config/` other than `config/release/`, pass in the name of the subdirectory to use with `CONFIG_ENV=subdirectory_name npm run build:config`.
 To build an incomplete configuration, prefix the command like this: `IGNORE_ERRORS=true npm run build:config`.